 Meetings

-1. Executive meetings will be held at the call of the chair(s).
-At least one meeting will be held before each general meeting.
+1. Executive meetings will be held at the call of the chair, and may be virtual or business may be transacted secretarially.
+At least one meeting will be held before each general meeting, where possible.

 Quorum

 2. A quorum for executive meetings will be a majority (50% plus 1) of the members of the executive.